himanshujain112/HackLeague/README.md

 # 🚀 HackLeague – Your AI-Powered Coding Mentor!

 HackLeague is an AI-powered Discord bot designed to challenge, review, and improve your coding skills!
-Whether you're a beginner or a seasoned developer, CodeSensei provides daily coding challenges, AI-powered code reviews, and a leaderboard to track your progress.
+Whether you're a beginner or a seasoned developer, HackLeague provides daily coding challenges, AI-powered code reviews, and a leaderboard to track your progress.

 # 🔥 Features: